-The simply constructed Hogan is the traditional iconic dwelling of the Navajo people; deserted, but revered and not forgotten.
+The simply constructed hogan is the traditional iconic dwelling of the Navajo people; more often deserted these days, but revered and never forgotten.

 Anasazi Real Estate: Ancient Dwellings

-Tree-ring dating has these major Anasazi ruins throughout the Navajo Nation emerging as real estate developments in the late 1200s.
+Tree-ring dating puts these emerging Anasazi real estate developments throughout the Navajo Nation around the late 1200s.